Ferries from

 Check out our deal finder for more information on routes and to find Croatia to Italy car ferry prices.

-With the fastest ferries to Italy from Croatia taking just 2 hours 45 minutes, you can easily do a Croatia to Italy day trip.
+With the fastest ferries to Italy from Croatia taking just 6 hours 12 minutes, it's possible to do a Croatia to Italy day trip.

 You can easily book your ferry tickets to Italy online at Direct Ferries.
 Book and compare Croatia to Italy ferry tickets, ferry companies, timetables and prices using our Deal Finder.